thrackle-io/rules-engine/docs/userGuides/rules/SUPPLY-VOLATILITY.md

 ### Parameters:

-- **_appManagerAddr** (address): the address of the application manager to verify that the caller has Rule administrator privileges.
+- **_appManagerAddr** (address): the address of the application manager to verify that the caller has rule administrator privileges.
 - **_maxVolumePercentage** (uint16): Maximum percentage change of supply allowed expressed in basis points (1 -> 0.01%; 100 -> 1.0%).
 - **_period** (uint16): amount of hours that defines a period.
 - **_startTimestamp** (uint64): Unix timestamp for the *_period*s to start counting.